NEC Lawsuits • Similac and Enfamil The Carlson Law Firm is accepting clients whose premature…

 The World Health Organization estimates that around 125 million workers were exposed to asbestos in the workplace.
 Further, it estimates that at least 107,000 people die worldwide from exposure to the substance each year.
-Those who were exposed to Asbestos and are suffering because of it may qualify for compensation through and asbestos exposure lawsuit.
+Those who were exposed to asbestos and are suffering because of it may qualify for compensation through an asbestos exposure lawsuit.
 Find out if you qualify by contacting our firm today to schedule a free consultation with a skilled asbestos exposure mesothelioma lawsuit attorney on our team.

 If you have ever been exposed to asbestos and contracted a serious and deadly illness like mesothelioma or asbestosis because of that exposure, you have legal options for seeking justice and compensation.